 The traditional method of accessing supercomputing resources is via command line.
 Each hardware resource on XSEDE may be accessed via SSH username/password or with your single sign on username and password (the same as your portal username and password).
 To use a single XSEDE resource, login using your username and host name of the resource.
 Please note: you must submit a help ticket requesting a password to that resource in order to login directly.
 Once you have your resource-specific password, Linux and Unix users may use the built-in Unix

 ssh command.
 Windows users may download one of many ssh clients, free ones include "putty".

 Learn to transfer your files using XSEDE Data Transfers & Management services Once your accounts are set up, you'll probably want to start transferring your project files to your allocated resource.
 XSEDE offers several easy, reliable file transfer mechanisms briefly detailed below.
 For more in depth information please consult the XSEDE Data Transfers & Management page.

 The built-in XSEDE User Portal File Manager transfers both small and large files.
 When logged into the portal, go to Resources -> File Manager and wait for the Java Applet to load.
-You'll see a list of all machines including your local machine.
+You'll see a list of all machines including your local machine and

 - Click the checkbox next to "Stripe Transfers" and click OK